EmileDevGit/nvim/README.md

 | telescope.nvim| Displays the Live Grep and Find File for the pwd |
 | nvim-treesitter| Highlights code syntax like [ { ( ) } ] |

-## Dependencies
-Neovim 0.11+

-The following commands are ran on `Arch` using the `pacman` package manager, adapt them for your system.

-C compiler for lua ( usually included in basics package ): `sudo pacman -Sy install --needed base-devel`

 ## Keybinds
 Some basic keybinds / keymaps to know in this setup, all executed in "Normal" mode